aiforged/docs/docs/services/scrapers/onedrive-scraping.md

 * Password-protected PDFs
   * Downstream services cannot process protected PDFs unless a password is provided.

-{% hint style="info" %}
+!!! info
     Tip: Use the AIForged Custom Code utility as a pre-processor to set the password per document, so that AIForged can unlock documents before processing.
-{% endhint %}

-{% hint style="info" %}
+!!! info
     Tip: For very large PDFs or TIFFs, consider chunking by page range to avoid hitting size or time limits and to keep processing responsive.
 Use the AIForged Document Splitter for this task.
-{% endhint %}

 ***